SurgicalInformatics/healthyr_book/docs/02_basics.md

   summary()
 ```

 This is because the pipe tries to send data into the first place of the function (first argument), but `lm()` wants the formula (`deaths ~ year`) first, then the dataframe.
-We can bypass this using `data = .` to tell the pipe where to send mydata:
+We can bypass this using `data = .` to tell the pipe where to put mydata:

 ```r